-A comprehensive community team that works together to align an approach that focuses on evidence-based school policies and practices for the Whole School, Whole Community, Whole Child to belong safely in the school environment.
+A comprehensive community team that works together to align an approach that focuses on evidence-based school policies and practices for the Whole School, Whole Community, and Whole Child to belong safely in the school environment.

-A comprehensive community team that works collaboratively with the community to plan for (prevent, prepare and implement) the safety needs of our school district.
+A comprehensive community team that works collaboratively with the community to plan for (prevent, prepare, and implement) the safety needs of our school district.

 District Safety Committee Members

 Mike Darga, Superintendent